-As we all know, rich and accurate image features are essential for SR image reconstruction.
+\textbf{Multi-scale Learning:} Rich and accurate image features are essential for SR image reconstruction.
 Meanwhile, plenty of research works~\cite{szegedy2016rethinking, chollet2017xception, lai2017deep} have pointed out that images may exhibit different characteristics at different scales and thus making full use of these features can further improve model performance.
 Inspired by the inception module~\cite{chollet2017xception}, Li \emph{et al.}~\cite{Li_2018_ECCV} proposed a multi-scale residual block (MSRB, Fig.~\ref{MSRB}) for feature extraction.
 MSRB integrates different convolution kernels in a block to adaptively extract image features at different scales.
-After that, Li \emph{et al.}~\cite{li2020mdcn} further optimized the structure and proposed a more efficient multi-scale dense cross block (MDCB) for feature extraction.
+After that, Li \emph{et al.}~\cite{li2020mdcn} further optimized the structure and proposed a more accurate multi-scale dense cross block (MDCB) for feature extraction.
 MDCB is essentially a dual-path dense network that can effectively detect local and multi-scale features.

 Recently, more and more multi-scale SISR models have been proposed.
 For instance, Qin \emph{et al.}~\cite{qin2020multi} proposed a multi-scale feature fusion residual network (MSFFRN) to fully exploit image features for SISR.
-Chang \emph{et al.}~\cite{chang2019multi} proposed a multi-scale dense network (MSDN) by combining multi-scale learning with dense connection.
+Chang \emph{et al.}~\cite{chang2019multi} proposed a multi-scale dense network (MSDN) by combining multi-scale learning with the dense connection.
 Cao \emph{et al.}~\cite{cao2019single} developed a new SR approach called multi-scale residual channel attention network (MSRCAN), which introduced the channel attention mechanism into the MSRB.
 All the above examples indicate that the extraction and utilization of multi-scale image features are of increasing importance to further improve the quality of the reconstructed images.